Clinamenic/GFEL/content/introduction/index.md

 ### 1. Grounded in Place
 > *“If it’s not rooted, it’s not localism.”*

 Ethereum Localist efforts are accountable to material conditions in specific places.
-Whether rural or urban, every project must engage with the lived realities of local life—food, labor, governance, and ecology.
+Whether rural or urban, every project must engage with the lived realities of local life—community, food, labor, governance, and ecology.
 Technology must take root in the soil or the street.

 ### 2. Open by Default
 > *“Protocols over platforms, invitations over impositions.”*